-After years of predictions that mobile payments would transform how we do business and shop, the long-hyped technology is making inroads into the mainstream and providing a variety of opportunities for small businesses to increase their sales and improve their cash flow.
+After years of predictions that mobile payments would transform how we do business and shop, the long-hyped technology is achieving mainstream acceptance and providing opportunities for small businesses to increase their sales and improve their cash flow.

-Whether it's swiping payment cards with a mobile device reader, accepting payments via a smartphone contact chip or ringing up sales on a web-connected tablet, mobile technologies are gaining momentum among consumers and business owners.
+Whether it’s accepting payments via a smartphone app, swiping payment cards with a mobile device reader, or ringing up sales on a web-connected tablet, mobile technologies are gaining momentum among consumers and business owners.

 Payment Card Swipe

-The mobile payment technology with the widest consumer acceptance so far is swiping a traditional payment card with a reader plugged into a smartphone or tablet.
-This method allows small businesses to accept and process payments wherever they have wireless service, in essence extending your workplace nearly anywhere.
+Another mobile payment technology with wide consumer acceptance is swiping a traditional payment card with a reader plugged into a smartphone or tablet.
+This method allows small businesses to accept and process payments wherever they have wireless service.

-Mobile payments are especially convenient for businesses that perform services at customer locations, such as repair shops, plumbers, contractors, delivery services and similar businesses.
+Mobile payments are especially convenient for businesses that perform services at customer locations, such as repair shops, plumbers, contractors, delivery services and similar companies.

 Along with the convenience of accepting the payment immediately after the service, using a payment card swipe service gives you faster access to the actual payment because most processors deposit funds the next day.
 There’s no need to wait for a batch process before funds are available.